linfan/FreyrScripts/aws-utils/README.md

 There is no bidirection dependence among those scripts.
 The dependence order describe as below:

-- all scripts depend on `aws-private`
+- all scripts can depend on `aws-util`
 - `aws-profile` depend on `aws-region` and `aws-account`
 - `aws-ec2` depend on `aws-profile`
 - `aws-ssh` depend on `aws-ec2`